MaximGalushko/Netflix_sql_project/README.md

 WHERE ranking = 1;
 ```

-**Objective:** Identify the most frequently occurring rating for each type of content.
+**Objective:** Identify the most frequently assigned ratings for Movies and TV Shows, helping to understand content certification trends.

 ### Query 3: Determine the dynamics of content addition by year for each genre and display the increase/decrease compared to the previous year